wesleylifu/ASR-Diarization-Voice-Analytics/README.md

 This is a research project for a buinsess partner specializing on AI/chatbot application to explore the potentials of open source algorithms/pretrained model in voice analytics, especially speech recognition and diarization to achive outstanding WER, DER in a cost-effective way.

-#### Business objective:
+## Business objective:
 Investigate and assess state-of-the-art Speech-to-text (STT) technologies that work best in the chatbot context.

-1.Identify relevant open-source datasets
+- Identify relevant open-source datasets

-2.Identify relevant performance metrics (e.g., F1 Score)
+- Identify relevant performance metrics (e.g., F1 Score)

-3.Investigate and compare existing COTS solutions E.g., IBM Watson, Azure, Deepgram, AssemblyAI, Amazon Transcribe based on price, features, quality, etc.
+- Investigate and compare existing COTS solutions E.g., IBM Watson, Azure, Deepgram, AssemblyAI, Amazon Transcribe based on price, features, quality, etc.

-4.Identify SOTA open-source algorithms/models
+- Identify SOTA open-source algorithms/models
 E.g., wav2vec, Speech2Text, Transformers to assess performance on open source and proprietary datasets, transcription quality, diarisation quality, etc.

-5.Zero-shot and few-shot
+- Zero-shot and few-shot

 Technically, it is a quite productive project by leveraging different pre-trained models Wave2Vec2 and toolkits such as Mozila Deepspeech, SpeechBrain.